rhviana/sdia/README.md

 #### Final Statement

 GDCR is not a tool.
 It is not a product.
 It is not a shortcut.

-       It is an architectural answer to enterprise-scale integration entropy.
+It is an architectural answer to enterprise-scale integration entropy globally.

-Order from Chaos
-Not a phrase.
-A method.
+"Order from Chaos Not a phrase.A method." - The Commander - Viana.

 ---

 ### Academic Citation
 If you use this architecture in your research or implementation, please cite: